beatrizgnascimento/beatrizgnascimento/README.md

 # Hi there ⸜(｡˃ ᵕ ˂ )⸝♡

- My name is Beatriz and I'm a student of Information Systems
+ My name is Beatriz and I'm a student of Information Systems.

 **About me**

-- ✿ My current area of interest is cybersecurity.
+- ✿ My current area of interest is Cybersecurity.
 - ☆ I'm currently focused on learning C and Python.
 - ♡ Fun fact: I like animes, kdramas and gym ᕦ(ò_ó)ᕤ